Ormon-huehuehue/Fullstack-Netflix-Clone/README.md

 * Credential authentication ( signup, login, signout)
 * Google signup/signin using O-Auth
 * Protected routes
-* Adding movies to the current user's favourites list in the database
+* Adding/removing movies to/from the current user's favourites list in the database
 * Movie previews (when the user clicks on the 'info' button)\
 * Transcoding the video using ffmpeg ( I've used video.js for videoplayback using hls)
 * HTTP Live Streaming(HLS) in one of the videos (Proof of concept)